lucagump/eagletrt-api/README.md

 The API Gateway is responsible for request routing, composition, and protocol translation.
 All requests from clients first go through the API Gateway.
 It then routes requests to the appropriate microservice.
 The API Gateway will often handle a request by invoking multiple microservices and aggregating the results.
+The api-docs is also available [here](https://documenter.getpostman.com/view/3504740/TzCMe8qu).

 ### History
 ![SchemaOverview](documents/charts-history.png)

 The History microservice is used to serve the web-app with all the documents, data of the vehicle.
 This microservice consists of and adapter layer to get the information from a schema-less database (MongoDB on Atlas and inside the University of Trento)
+The api-docs is also available [here](https://documenter.getpostman.com/view/3504740/TzCMe8gw)

 ### Users
 ![SchemaOverview](documents/charts-users.png)

 The Airtable microservice is used to serve the web-app with all the information about the user and their personalized views based on their role.
 This microservice consists of and adapter layer to get the information from a Airtable.
+The api-docs is also available [here](https://documenter.getpostman.com/view/3504740/TzCMe8cb).

 ### Views
 ![SchemaOverview](documents/charts-views.png)

 The Views microservice is used to serve the web-app with all the information about the personalized views based on the user role.
 This microservice consists of and adapter layer to get the information from a Airtable.
+The api-docs is also available [here](https://documenter.getpostman.com/view/3504740/TzCMe8YD).

 ### Live
 ![SchemaOverview](documents/charts-mqtt.png)

 The Live microservice is used to insert the documents/data sent from the vehicle.
 This microservice consists of proxy for the messages receive on the vehicle _topic_.
 The broker is _broker.mqttdashboard.com_.
+The api-docs is also available [here](https://documenter.getpostman.com/view/3504740/TzCMe8cY).

 ### MQTT Publisher
 ![SchemaOverview](documents/charts-mqtt.png)